arishuynhvan/SPi-Reader/Electron-vanillaJS-HTML/readme.md

 in 2 distinct termals or cmd

-Process management for Electron (outdate):
+Process management for Electron (outdated):

 |    CPU   |   Memory      |  Disk |  Network |
 |----------|:-------------:|------:|---------:|